Course Credit

 General Guidelines

-Requests for courses to be transferred for credit toward a graduate degree are reviewed by the Graduate School upon recommendation by the student’s academic program.
+Requests for courses to be transferred for credit toward a graduate degree are reviewed by The Graduate School upon recommendation by the student's academic program.
 Such work must represent graduate-level courses relevant to the degree being sought, with course content and level of instruction resulting in student competencies at least equivalent to those of currently enrolled students as determined by the academic program.
 Students seeking transfer credit must provide the following to their academic program:

 - Published course description;